miguelbonilla1/miguelbonilla1/README.md

 #  Hi, I'm Miguel Bonilla! 👋

-### I'm a web developer specializing in React, Node.js, and both frontend and backend technologies.
+### I'm a web developer specializing in React and Node.js.

 ### 🛠️ Here are some of the tools and technologies I'm comfortable working with: